lingyi-owl/jena_workshop/_episodes/52_exploring_data.md

 pond_ft$plot() + scale_x_discrete(labels=pond_ft$sample_data$Sample)
 ```
 ~~~
-{% include links.md %}

-The `scale_x_discrete()` function is from ggplot2, which is what featuretable is using to make plots.
-You’ll see more about this later on.
 For now, let’s talk about the plot’s appearance.
 Notice that only 8 ASVs were assigned colors, while the rest were lumped into the “Other” category.
 The FeatureTable default is to highlight only the top 8 most abundant ASVs.The bars are all different heights because they represent raw ASV counts for each sample, which makes it hard to see patterns, especially in samples with fewer